ajayhemanth/The-Mathematical-Engineering-of-Deep-Learning---TikZ/README.md

-# tixz-images
+# TikZ-images
-    Repository to share the tixz code and its corresponding pdf files
+    Repository to share the TikZ code and its corresponding pdf files

 # Structure
-    tikx files and its corresponding files are organised as <chaptername>.<imagenumber>.<subimagenumber>_<descriptive_text>
+    TikZ files and its corresponding files are organised as <chaptername>.<imagenumber>.<subimagenumber>_<descriptive_text>
     images are put in images folder.

 # Code design